 1. Behavioral Changes

 A person who begins abusing benzodiazepines may show subtle to apparent behavioral changes.
-Benzodiazepines contain properties which relax, depress, sedate and/or slow body functions.
+Benzodiazepines contain properties that relax, depress, sedate, and slow body functions.
 A person taking benzodiazepines other than prescribed (in higher or frequent doses) may exhibit signs of:

-- lack of interest in surroundings or daily activities and responsibilities
+- Lack of interest in surroundings or daily activities

-[middle-callout] Benzodiazepine use may cause a person to enter a state similar to alcohol intoxication, in that their inhibitions may be lowered.
-This may cause drastic changes to behavior, like extreme talkativeness or irritability not normally characteristic of someone’s personality.
+Benzodiazepine use may cause a person to enter a state similar to alcohol intoxication in that their inhibitions may be lowered.
+This may cause drastic changes to behavior, like extreme talkativeness or irritability, not normally characteristic of someone’s personality.
 Misuse of benzodiazepines also creates a state of euphoria, so a person may appear unusually blissful as well.

 2. Physical Changes